ShanzyHolm/EmployeeInheritanceHWk-Wk12D1/Brief.md

-x -- Create a constructor that includes all the parameters needed for Employee and deptName. x -- Add a getter method for deptName. x -- Test all methods including raiseSalary and payBonus x -- Create subclasses of Employee: Developer and DatabaseAdmin in a package called techStaff. x -- Create 2 new classes for Developer and DatabaseAdmin.
+x -- Create a constructor that includes all the parameters needed for Employee and deptName. x -- Add a getter method for deptName. x -- Test all methods including raiseSalary and payBonus

-These should take in the same parameters as Employee and pass them to Employee constructor.
-Again test all methods for both classes.
+x -- Create subclasses of Employee: Developer and DatabaseAdmin in a package called techStaff. x -- Create 2 new classes for Developer and DatabaseAdmin. x -- These should take in the same parameters as Employee and pass them to Employee constructor. x -- Again test all methods for both classes.

-Create a subclass of Manager called Director in the management package.
-Add a private property to store a double value budget.
-Create a constructor for Director that includes the parameters needed for Manager and the budget parameter.
-Create a getter method for this property.
+x -- Create a subclass of Manager called Director in the management package. x -- Add a private property to store a double value budget. x -- Create a constructor for Director that includes the parameters needed for Manager and the budget parameter. x -- Create a getter method for this property.
 Test all methods.

 Extensions
 Prevent unwanted values
 Prevent a negative value for the raiseSalary method.